 Breakout Sessions

-PMO Leadership Track: What is Program Management?
+PMO Leadership Track: What is Project Management?

-Speaker: Jacob Reidt, Sr Manager Generation Project Delivery, Avista Corp.
+Jacob Reidt, Sr Manager Generation Project Delivery, Avista Corp.

 How well understood is the role of project management in your organization?
 Do company leaders have adequate knowledge of project management to lead your project team to success?
 Do project team members have adequate understanding of project management to support your efforts?
 Is your organization following PMBOK best practices for identify the various project positions?
 Have project engineers been labeled as project managers with no formal training?
 If these questions resonate with you this track is for you!